Contents

 Your insurance cover will be your travel shield in times of disasters, illness, lost baggage, injuries, repatriation, missed flight connections, and even trip cancellation.

-You should know that traveling to Africa either for safari or trekking is an investment for your dream holiday, so having the best insurance coverage should be your priority during planning.
+You should know that traveling to Africa, whether for a safari or trekking, is an investment in your dream holiday, so ensuring the best insurance coverage should be your priority during planning.

 Travel insurance companies vary in terms of services and global coverage.

-If you’re visiting countries like Tanzania or Kenya, you should focus on companies that provide cover to these countries.
+If you’re visiting countries such as Tanzania or Kenya, focus on companies that provide coverage for these countries.

-Your priority should be for insurance companies that offer beyond $100,000 in case of medical attention which requires repatriation services.
+Your priority should be insurance companies that offer coverage exceeding $100,000 for medical expenses that may require repatriation services.

-We are limited to discussing any of the terms provided by the third parties, as the clients you should consult the insurance company to discuss their policy.
+We are limited to discussing the terms provided by third parties.
+As the client, you should consult the insurance company to discuss its policy.

 Although we cannot recommend any specific policy or provider, our sole purpose is to provide you with the best information.

-We believe this article will shed light on your understanding of what you should consider before buying insurance to cover your Africa trip.
+We believe this article will help you understand what to consider before buying insurance for your trip to Africa.

-We’ll also suggest a few websites for you to compare these insurance policies before you make the final decision.
+We’ll also suggest a few websites where you can compare these insurance policies before you make your final decision.

 Whatever is shared here in this article is given in good faith, but without liability.

-We understand personal differences, and your needs vary from others.
+We understand personal differences and that your needs differ from others’.

 Do your homework and pick the policy that fits your needs.

-When is the best time to take travel insurance for an Africa trip?
+When is the best time to take travel insurance for an African trip?

 The best time to have your policy is soon after confirming your trip with the tour operator.

-This will help you cover any cancellations which may arise.
+This will help you cover any cancellations that may arise.

-It’s worth checking with the insurance provider to assure yourself what is covered and when before making the purchase.
+It’s worth checking with the insurance provider to ensure yourself what is covered and when before making the purchase.

-It’s our advice to have your policy in place before starting to travel to Africa for your safari.
+We recommend having your policy in place before traveling to Africa for your safari.

 5 Things to consider before buying an insurance policy?